Skip to main content

 Conclusion

 This Edwardian/Art Deco-style choker is a stunning family heirloom with historical and aesthetic value.
-While not containing precious gemstones, paste jewelry from this era is highly collectible, particularly due to its detailed craftsmanship and romantic history.
+While not containing precious gemstones, paste jewelry from this era is highly collectible, particularly due to its detailed craftsmanship and romantic history

-Gwynn Kirk
+Submitted by Gwynn Kirk

 Thank you for this detailed description and advice!
 My mother and I are delighted.
 Have a wonderful day.